Skip To Content

 The RTW process thrives on cooperation among employers, injured employees, health care providers, and the Fund.
 To ensure everyone understands the process and their responsibilities, start by documenting your RTW program:

 • Craft a statement that expresses leadership’s RTW commitment.
-The statement should stress the importance of working safely and make it clear the organization will create opportunities for injured employees to return to productive work as soon as medically possible.
+The statement should stress the importance of working safely but also explain the organization will create opportunities for injured employees to return to productive work.

 • Document the steps your organization will take from the time an injury happens to the time the employee returns to work.
 Injured employees should not be surprised during the process.